-And welcome to the Trainer Academy article on how to become a spin instructor, which I’ve broken down into four easy steps:
+Welcome to the Trainer Academy article on how to become a spin instructor, which we’ve broken down into four easy steps:

 By the time you finish reading this article, there’s no doubt you’ll have everything it takes to shine as a rockstar spin instructor.